 how much the gain has been reduced by the compression.

 determines how much the volume has reduced when the sound hits the threshold.
-The ratio is expressed in fraction (E.G. 2:1, 3:1, 4:1 and so on).
+In other words how much we are compressing.
+The ratio is expressed in fractions (E.G. 2:1, 3:1, 4:1 and so on).

-If I set the ratio to 2:1 means that only half of the signal that goes above the threshold pass through while the other half is attenuated by the compressor.
+If I set the ratio to 2:1 means that only half of the signal that goes above the threshold passes through while the other half is attenuated by the compressor.

-compression reduces the volume of the instrument compressed.
-The make up gain is a simple gain that allows us to compensate for that loss of volume.
+The make-up gain is a simple gain that allows us to compensate for that loss of volume due to the compression.

-it makes the compressor react to the peaks of the signal or the RMS.
+it makes the compressor react to the peaks of the signal or the RMS (average level).

-it can be found only in virtual emulation.
+it can be found only in virtual emulations.
 This feature allows the compressor to look at what is coming ahead and adjust its behaviour.
+It's very helpful when we set a fast attack to make the compressor to react more promptly.

-A multi-band compression is not very different from a standard compressor.
-In fact, all the parameters are the same, but it can split the signal in different range of frequencies so that each band will affect only that portion of the signal.
+Multi-band compression is not very different from a standard compressor.
+In fact, all the parameters are the same, but it can split the signal in different ranges of frequencies so that each band will affect only that portion of the signal.
 This becomes very useful, for instance in mastering.
 A multi-band compressor, in fact, allow to correct certain dynamic problem on a specific range of frequencies leaving the rest of the mix unaltered.

 Parallel compression (New York Compression):